In partnership with

 Counselling and student welfare.
 Secondary school counsellors tend to need a few years’ teaching experience.
 If you want to work as a counsellor in higher education, you'll almost certainly need a degree and professional training in counselling and/or psychotherapy, plus substantial post-qualification experience.

 Education social workers must have a degree or postgraduate degree in social work, but this is not always the case for education welfare officers.

 Family support and advocacy work.
 Practitioner positions within family court advice typically require professional social work qualifications and experience but other roles in family support will just look for experience of working with children and their families.

 Learning resources.
 Academic librarians need to have completed a degree or postgraduate course accredited by the Chartered Institute of Library and Information Professionals (CILIP).

 Playwork leaders need significant work experience and are usually required to have a relevant qualification in playwork, though teaching, social work or youth and community work qualifications may be accepted.

 Outdoor education.
 Postgraduate qualifications are available in outdoor education and recreation management and teaching qualifications are an advantage.

 Riding therapist.
 The UK's longest-established training centre, The Fortune Centre of Riding Therapy, requires therapists to have a teaching qualification, experience in special educational needs and, preferably, the British Horse Society Assistant Instructor (BHSAI) qualification.

-Child psychotherapists need an honours degree in a relevant subject such as psychology or education plus substantial experience working with children of varying ages or families, and a postgraduate qualification accredited by the Association of Child Psychotherapists (ACP).
+Child psychotherapists need an honours degree in a relevant subject such as psychology, education, nursing or sociology plus substantial experience working with children of varying ages or families, and postgraduate level clinical training accredited by the Association of Child Psychotherapists (ACP).